lucasjinreal/kaldiio/README.md

 `kaldiio` make using kaldiio functions in a easy way, users can using kaldiio to reading wav,mp3 files etc in pure c++.

+Also, fbank included into `kaldiio` as well, you just need `kaldiio` then you can do both IO reading and feature extracting using fbank.

 ## Install